tiennguyenn/tiennguyen.github.io/_projects/hungrygowhere.md

   * Data Management and Search Optimization:
     * Leveraged MongoDB for flexible and scalable storage of unstructured data, such as user preferences and historical booking patterns.
-    * Incorporated Elasticsearch to power fast and accurate search functionality within the system, enabling users to easily find restaurants based on their specific criteria.
+    * Leveraged Elasticsearch to power fast and accurate search functionality within the system, enabling users to easily find restaurants based on their specific criteria.

   * Enhancing User Engagement with Notifications:
     * Implemented push notifications to mobile devices, proactively informing users about booking confirmations, reminders, special offers, and updates.